isomerpages/nhg-ohrpp/_public-awareness/Frequently Asked Questions.md

 <p>Clinical Research is research conducted in human volunteers to answer
 scientific health questions.
 Clinical Research helps to determine the safety and effectiveness of experimental drugs or devices.
-Clinical research is commonly described as a&nbsp; “Clinical Trial”, “Clinical Study” or an “Experiment”.
+Clinical research is commonly described as a “Clinical Trial”, “Clinical Study” or an “Experiment”.
 Clinical Research is not the same as Clinical Treatment.</p>
 <p></p>
 </div>
 </details>